pyxelr/recommendations-for-engineers/README.md

 -   [Email Finder - GetProspect](https://getprospect.io/) <--- find business email address in one click
 -   [F.B.
 Purity](https://www.fbpurity.com/) <--- customise (clean) your Facebook
 -   [Git History Browser Extension](https://github.com/LuisReinoso/git-history-browser-extension) <--- add "Open in Git History" button to GitHub repos
+-   [Github Web IDE](https://github.com/zvizvi/Github-Web-IDE) <--- add a new drop down menu to any Github repository to browse the source code in a number of online IDEs
 -   [Grammarly](https://app.grammarly.com/) <--- very extensive tool to proofread English grammar
 -   [HTTPS Everywhere](https://www.eff.org/https-everywhere) <--- force HTTPS if possible
 -   [Hypothesis](https://web.hypothes.is/) <--- open-source tool to highlight/annotate the text you read online and in the scientific papers.
 It's a great way to organize your research, as well as hold discussions about your annotations with other users [like me](https://hypothes.is/users/pyxelr)